 If you were driving along a road and your tire went flat, you would not keep driving and ignore the flat tire.
 You would stop, acknowledge the flat tire and then improve the state of the tire.
 But continuing to drive on a flat tire is symbolically what we are expecting ourselves to do when we try to avoid the way we really feel and what we are really thinking in favor of how we think we should feel and the way we think we should be thinking.
 In the spiritual community, it has become a kind of unwritten cultural expectation that we need to act like what we think a spiritually enlightened person would act like; even if it is not true to how we really feel.
 In other words, it has become a cultural expectation that we should ignore where we are in pursuit of where we think we should be.
 The result is that most of us feel as if the only acceptable emotion to feel is happy.
 And if we feel less than happy, we feel as if we have somehow failed.
 As if the pain of the struggle we are facing in and of itself is not enough, we frost the cake of that struggle with shame and embarrassment that we are suffering in the first place.
 We go out of our way to keep up appearances and not tell anyone if we are having a bad day.
 Because of this shame relative to struggling, we do not want to own up to the depth of our suffering in the current moment.
 So, the words that come out of our mouth are not true to us, they are rehearsed principals we are beating ourselves up with.
 For example, the truth of where you are right now may be that what you’re experiencing hurts.
 Sometimes it hurts so bad, you can’t believe you’re still breathing.
 You’re in pain emotionally or physically and you don’t know what to do about it.
 If this is the case, it is self-abusive to gloss over the reality of that experience you’re having by saying something like “Oh, so many other things are going well and I know something great is going to come out of all of this”.
 Because at this moment, right here and now, you don’t know that!
 What you’re doing is regurgitating that spiritual principal because that is the way you’ve been taught that spiritually ascended people see struggles.

 Our emotional selves are children.
-This never changes regardless of whether or not you have reached enlightenment.
-Our emotional selves never grow up.
+For this reason it can be helpful to consider that our 'emotional selves' never grow up.
 We just learn how to parent our emotional selves better.
 If you deny the way you actually feel, you are invalidating the small crying child within you, which is desperately trying to express the way he or she feels.
 If you deny the way you actually feel, you cannot ever get to a better feeling space.
 You have to know where you are as well as where you want to go if you want to know which direction to start walking.
 Could you imagine trying to use a map to find out what direction to walk if you were unwilling to admit to where you were?
 Could you imagine a doctor trying to help you to feel better but being unwilling to assess your current state to discover what is causing you to feel bad?

 One of the best things you can do for yourself is to own up to how you feel and to say, “I am where I am”.
 Saying this does not mean that you have failed.
 It does not mean that you’ve given up and that you’ve surrendered to feeling crappy.
 It means that you are brave enough to embrace where you are so that you are no longer resisting where you are.
 And because of this, ironically you will no longer be stuck where you are.
 There is no shame in struggling.
 Having problems is not a character flaw.
 You have not failed if you have a bad day.
 Buddha had bad days.
 Jesus had bad days.
 Muhammad had bad days.
 You will not meet a single physically manifested being (whether they are an ascended master or not) that is exempt from contrast and so you will not meet a single physically manifested being who is in alignment twenty-four hours a day, seven days a week.
 To expect this from anyone is cruelty.
 To feel embarrassment or shame if you are out of alignment is cruelty.
 To expect yourself to be in alignment twenty-four hours a day, seven days a week is cruelty.
 And it’s time that we stop perpetuating cruelty in ourselves as well as within this spiritual community that we ourselves are responsible for creating.
 Spiritual practice is just that… It is a practice.
 It is still a practice for those who are spiritual masters.
 Alignment is something that we have to maintain.
 It is not a prize that we reach and then we are granted alignment forever no matter what we think or do.
 Alignment and enlightenment is not something that is done to us once we prove ourselves worthy.
 It is something we constantly maintain.
 We choose to come into alignment or not in each moment.
 And denial is no kind of alignment.